H2OKing89/shelfr/docs/reference/naming/NAMING.md

-# MAMFast Naming System
+# Shelfr Naming System

-> Quick reference guide for the MAMFast naming system.
+> Quick reference guide for the Shelfr naming system.
 For detailed documentation, see the related docs.

 ## Related Documentation